By Mandi Maxwell

 It’s been 12 years since I had my life-changing realization, and not having kids was still the best decision I have ever made for myself.

-The decision to honor my 53 (and counting) reasons why I don’t want kids has been the catalyst to finding who I really am underneath all the societal “rules” and expectations: an unmarried, cisgender, consensually non-monogamous bisexual who gives birth to art, projects, and initiatives designed to foster inclusivity and inspire meaningful connections.
+The decision to honor my 53 (and counting) reasons why I don’t want kids has been the catalyst to finding who I really am underneath all the societal “rules” and expectations: an unmarried, gender non-conforming, consensually non-monogamous bisexual who gives birth to art, projects, and initiatives designed to foster inclusivity and inspire meaningful connections.

 So, for me, not having kids is the most nurturing thing I could have done for myself, my loved ones, and the world.